Application, Contract, and Room Assignments

 When can I apply for fall housing?

 New students to Fairleigh Dickinson University receive housing information upon their admission to the University with their Admissions Acceptance Package from the Office of Admissions.
-All first-year and new students must apply for housing through the University’s admissions process.
-A Residence Hall Deposit ($350) is required of all new resident students.
-Applications for housing for new students are due May 1 for Fall applicants and December 1 for Spring applicants.
+A Residence Hall Deposit ($200) is required of all resident students.
+New students’ housing applications are due May 1 for Fall applicants and December 1 for Spring applicants.

 For new students, Housing and Residence Life will assign students their rooms during the summer based on application information and other considerations.